samukce/fiction/README.md

 #### Text defined by position
 * The message there will be treated: "123123JONHFOO";
-* The name field begins at 1 position and has 6 size.
+* The id field begins at 1 position and has 6 size;
 * The name field begins at 7 position and has 7 size.

 ```java